ellisvelo/cl-sdl3-mixer/README.md

 ## Issues

-If you cannot load `libSDL3_mixer`, please ensure that you have SDL_mixer 2.0, installed and not just 1.2.
+If you cannot load `libSDL3_mixer`, please ensure that you have SDL_mixer 3.0, installed and not just 2.0.
 If you receive errors concerning unknown file types, please ensure that libSDL3_mixer is linked against the appropriate sound library, *e.g. libVorbis for ogg support*.
-As of writing (05-31-2015) the SDL_mixer 2.0 provided by brew on OSX does not link libVorbis correctly, please build it from source.

 If you are sure all of this is correct, and it still will not load, please [file an issue](https://github.com/lispgames/cl-sdl3-mixer/issues/new) and specify: